protomaps/PMTiles/js/README.md

  ## MapLibre GL JS

-Example of a vector PMTiles archive displayed in MapLibre GL JS:
+Example of a PMTiles archive displayed in MapLibre GL JS:

 ```js
 let cache = new pmtiles.ProtocolCache();